 National Flossing Day

 The foundation of National Flossing Day was the concept of the National Flossing Council.
-This very important event was first celebrated in 2000, and its primary objective was and still is to advocate for better oral health.
+This significant event was first celebrated in 2000, and its primary objective was to advocate for better oral health.

 The ADA highly recommends flossing at least once a day.
 Furthermore, people celebrate National Flossing Day in coordination with different businesses, including the National Flossing Council.